 If you suspect that another party is at fault for your slip and fall injury, you should to contact a Kansas City slip and fall attorney for help.
 A personal injury lawyer experienced in slip and fall cases can help you determine who is at fault.
 Determining fault is the key to recovering fair compensation for your injuries, losses, and damages.

-Determining Liability for a Slip and Fall Accident
+How to Prove Liability for a Slip and Fall Accident in Kansas City

 Property owners are not responsible for all injuries that occur on their property.
 The area of law that governs these cases is known as "Premises Liability."
 In most of these cases, a property owner must have been negligent or committed intentional wrongdoing to be held liable for slip and fall injuries.
 Usually, at least one of the following situations must apply to hold a property owner liable for a slip and fall accident: